msuddin/project-01-db-postgress-docker-container/README.md

 Answer:
 * To create a postgres db inside a docker container
 * To run start-up scripts automatically once the container is running
+* To serve as a db for project-01

 ## Instructions
 From the root directory of the project, run the following command to create the postgres container and run the scripts: